Difference Between Shares vs Debentures

 Ownership of capital | Raising capital through shares allows the shareholder a part of the ownership. | Raising capital through debentures does not give ownership to the debenture-holder. |

-Role in the Company | Shareholders are the Owners of the company. | Debenture holders are like the creditors to the company. |
+Role in the Company | Shareholders are the Owners of the company. | Debenture holders are like creditors to the company. |

-Types | Shares are divided into 2 major types: Equity Shares and Preference Shares. | Debentures can be divided into 3 major heads: Secured vs Unsecured, Convertible vs non-convertible, Registered and bearer debentures. |
+Types | Shares are divided into 2 major types: Equity Shares and Preference Shares. | Debentures can be divided into 3 major heads: Secured vs Unsecured, Convertible vs non-convertible, and Registered and bearer debentures. |

-Form of return | A dividend is earned on the shares by the shareholders. | Interest is earned on the debentures by their holders. |
+Form of return | Shareholders earn a dividend on the shares. | Interest is earned on the debentures by their holders. |

-Payment of return | Dividend needs to be paid to the shareholders only if profits are earned by the company. | Interest needs to be paid to the debenture holders, even if there is no profit earned. |
+Payment of return | Dividends must only be paid to the shareholders if the company earns profits. | The company must pay interest to the debenture holders, even if no profit is earned. |

-Deduction from the Net Profit | The dividend that is paid to the shareholders is reduced when profits are earned. | The interest payment is an expense to the company and is therefore reduced from other revenue to reach the Net Profit of the company. |
+Deduction from the Net Profit | The dividend paid to the shareholders is reduced when profits are earned. | The interest payment is an expense to the company and is therefore reduced from other revenue to reach the company’s Net Profit. |

 Conversion | Shares are not convertible to debentures. | Debentures can be converted to shares. |

-Trust Deed | There is no trust deed for share allocation. | On issuance of debentures to the public, the trust deed must be executed between both parties. |
+Trust Deed | There is no trust deed for share allocation. | Both parties must execute the trust deed to issue debentures to the public. |

 Voting Rights | Equity shareholders have voting rights and the right to participate in general meetings. | Debenture holders do not carry any voting rights or control in the company. |

-Dilution of the company | In the case of dilution of the company, only preference shareholders are given preference and are repaid before anyone else. | Debenture holders get their money back in case of winding up of the company. |
+Dilution of the company | In the case of dilution of the company, preference shareholders are given preference and are repaid before anyone else. | Debenture holders get their money back in case the company is winding up. |

 Transfer of ownership | Shares are non-divisible and non-transferable. | Debentures are freely transferable, |

-Mortgage | Assets of the company cannot be mortgaged in lieu of the shareholders, | Assets of the company can be mortgaged in favor of the debenture holders, |
+Mortgage | The company cannot mortgage its assets in lieu of the shareholders. | The company can mortgage its assets in favor of the debenture holders. |

 Conclusion

 Both forms of capital have their own merits and demerits.
 Investors and stakeholders should do their research well and arrive not just in deciding their own risk appetite but also the financial capacity and growth of the business they want to invest in.
 Shares vs debentures both form an integral part of a company’s capital.
-It is worth a study on how different types of companies and industries function to increase or reduce the ratio between these depending on their requirements.
+It is worth studying how different types of companies and industries function to increase or reduce the ratio between these depending on their requirements.

 Recommended Articles